MicrosoftDocs/azure-docs/articles/postgresql/concepts-hyperscale-versions.md

 ms.service: postgresql
 ms.subservice: hyperscale-citus
 ms.topic: conceptual
-ms.date: 04/07/2021
+ms.date: 07/19/2021
 ---

 # Supported database versions in Azure Database for PostgreSQL – Hyperscale (Citus)

 ## PostgreSQL versions

-> [!IMPORTANT]
-> Customizable PostgreSQL versions in Hyperscale (Citus) is currently in
-> preview.
-This preview is provided without a service level agreement, and
-> it's not recommended for production workloads.
-Certain features might not be
-> supported or might have constrained capabilities.
->
-> You can see a complete list of other new features in [preview features for
-> Hyperscale (Citus)](hyperscale-preview-features.md).

 The version of PostgreSQL running in a Hyperscale (Citus) server group is customizable during creation.
-Choosing anything other than version 11 is currently a preview feature.

 Hyperscale (Citus) currently supports the following major versions:

-### PostgreSQL version 13 (preview)
+### PostgreSQL version 13

 The current minor release is 13.2.
 Refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/13/static/release-13-2.html) to learn more about improvements and fixes in this minor release.

-### PostgreSQL version 12 (preview)
+### PostgreSQL version 12

 The current minor release is 12.6.
 Refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/12/static/release-12-6.html) to